ArloL/postgres-sync-demo/README.md

 * We can't easily add more consumers.
     * We could write the data to e.g. RabbitMQ when we process the queue table entries
     * This shows that the proposed design is evolvable.
+* The target datastore must be fine with data being only partially in sync

 # Resources